gerhold-lab/Semi-automated-GSC-registration/README.md

 This document describes the steps to register time-lapse movies of *C. elegans* germline.

 #### Materials
-- a time-lapse tiff movie (only the TBB-2::GFP channel is required).
+- a time-lapse tiff movie (only the TBB-2::GFP channel is required, but multi-channle movies are also acceptable).

 ### 1 Generate a low resolution movie